allen0927/Stock_Trading_Application_Project/README.md

 This API provides a comprehensive solution for managing a stock portfolio.
 It allows users to perform operations such as user authentication, portfolio management, stock transactions (buy/sell), retrieving stock data, and updating portfolio details.
 The application integrates with the Alpha Vantage API to fetch real-time stock data and utilizes a database for managing user data and portfolios.

 ---
+###Running the Application
+  - *Run the docker-compose.yml file given with steps:*
+    - docker-compose build <- This should build the container.
+    - docker-compose up -d <- This should run the container.
+    - After that, you are able to access the application via: http://localhost:5000* docker-compose up -d.
+    - To close and delete the container:* docker-compose down
+  - *Run the vertual machine given with steps:*
+    - source setup_venv.sh
+  - *Execute the smoketest before turns on the docker and virtual machine*
+    ```Run the command to see result of smoketest:
+    - ./smoketest.sh
+  - *Execute the unit test before turns on the docker and virtual machine*
+    ```Run the command to see result of unit tests:
+    PYTHONPATH=$(pwd) pytest tests/selected_test_to_execute
+**Now you can run the pytests.**
+- **.env variable description**
+  - * API KEY: The api key for AlphaVantage that will be used for retrieving information from API

 ## API Routes